Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 With just one swing, they would kill the bush.

-Recalling a previous failed hiding attempt in a bush, Asahi decided he couldn't trust that method again.
+Remembering a previous failed attempt at hiding in a bush, Asahi decided not to trust that method again because the knights' swords had easily exposed their last hiding spot.

-They COULD try that, but then they realized the waves could pull them back.
+They thought about trying that, but realized the waves might pull them in.

 Although the sun may have shone on the crevices, they realized that above their heads wasn't entirely wood.
-Instead, what they noticed was that the ceiling above them didn't belong to the bottom of the podium.
+Instead, the ceiling above them did not belong to the bottom of the podium.

 It belonged to the bottom of the…